Python Web Scraping in 2025: Tools, Tips & Proxies

 response = requests.get(target_url, headers=headers)

-The raw HTML content is stored in the .content attribute of the response object.
+The raw HTML lives on the .content attribute of the response object.

 page_html = response.content